Limitations of PyTorch on Cerebras#

 Floating Point Precision#

-Only mixed-precision is supported for training a model on the Cerebras Wafer-Scale cluster system.
-Weights are stored as
+Only mixed precision is supported for training a model on the Cerebras system.
+This means that weights are stored as

-float32 but the computation other than the weight update happens in a combination of
+float32 but the computation other than the weight update happens using

 float16.
-Casts are automatically inserted; users do not need to insert them manually.
-See Control numerical precision level for more information on switching between precision optimization levels.
+Casts are automatically inserted; you do not need to insert them manually.

-As of the 2.0.0 software release, we do not officially support reprogramming the Cerebras Wafer-Scale cluster after initial programming.
-This means that multiple compiles are not supported and therefore, the PyTorch compute graph must not change between iterations.
+As of the 1.6.1. software release, users may not reprogram the Wafer Scale Engine after initial programming.
+This means that multiple compiles are not supported and therefore the PyTorch compute graph must not change between iterations.

 Learning Rate Scheduler#

 Currently, we do not support the typical PyTorch learning rate scheduler paradigm.
 A typical PyTorch learning scheduler would compute a learning rate scalar and set the values of the learning rates in the optimizer parameter groups.
 However, due to current limitations of the system requiring static graphs, we cannot support this behavior.

 Scheduling Learning Rate#

-This also means that any optimizers being used need to be written in a way
+This does also mean that any optimizers being used need to be written in a way